 So unlike in March where the tour started in rainy-snowy Toronto, I found myself in Miami… or more specifically for me, Miami Beach.
 Palm trees, sun, and HEAT!
 I arrived a couple of days early and had two wonderful events before the gigs even started.
-First was the massive honor of interviewing Mr. M. (more to come on that once I get it all transposed ;o).
-The second….a trip to the other side of the state (literally) to see a special canine friend (yes I said canine) called Miya.
-I traveled along an expressway affectionately called “alligator alley” but darn it, I never saw one single alligator….humph, what a rip off, LOL.
-But it was a wonderful day filled with great conversation (with her owners that is, Chris and Audie… both from the UK so keeping up with the theme of the OMD tour), doggie kisses and probably the last decent dinner I”ll have until I get home late next week!
+First was the massive honour of interviewing Mr. M. The second… a trip to the other side of the state (literally) to see a special canine friend (yes I said canine) called Miya.
+I traveled along an expressway affectionately called “Alligator Alley” but darn it, I never saw one single alligator… humph, what a rip off, LOL.
+But it was a wonderful day filled with great conversation (with her owners that is, Chris and Audie… both from the UK so keeping up with the theme of the OMD tour), doggie kisses and probably the last decent dinner I’ll have until I get home late next week!

 The gig hadn’t sold out but the venue workers by the outside bar told me they were expecting it could as the “pre-sale” ticket sales were good and going by history, that led them to think there’d be even more people showing up tonight.
 Not sure if it happened, I saw some space in the back so I’m gonna guess maybe not but..well I’m getting ahead of myself.